padmanadella2016/React-Weather-App/README.md

 ## React Weather App

 In this project i have used openweathermap API for data source.
-Unfortunately they don not have pollen count information
+Unfortunately they do not have pollen count information.

 ## Project Status
-Can Add More Functionality, This is basic Weather APP with Unit testing
+Can Add More Functionality, This is basic Weather APP with Unit testing of few components.

+Functionality Implemented

+5 days weather forecast with city search option Responsive to all screens
+User can switch between imperial/metric units

 ## Installation and Setup Instructions